Fun Fact: Kansas has the shortest section of the Mother Road with only 13 miles

 I’ll get this out of the way now, no we did not follow the yellow brick road nor did we see the wicked witch of the west or flying monkeys.

-The former owner still worked in the store but it had been passed to his son.
-The former was celebrating his 94th birthday the day we visited.
-I have to give him his dues, 94 and still working and happy to.
-He told us he is not working for the money but to meet new people everyday, now that is beautiful.
-Can you believe it the store has been there longer than the 94-year-old man.
+The former owner still worked in the store, but it had been passed to his son.
+The former owner was celebrating his 94th birthday the day we visited.
+I have to give him his dues, 94 and still working and happy too.
+He told us he is not working for the money but to meet new people every day, now that is beautiful.
+Can you believe the store has been there longer than the 94-year-old man?

-Walking into that store we were transported to the 1970’s and it was evident some of the items has never moved since the dawn of man.
-It was a very weird shop but at the same time unique.
-It is clear the store has been treated like a landmark for the Route and all owners have maintained it for the sake of tourism.
+Walking into that store, we were transported to the 1970’s, and it was evident some of the items have never moved since the dawn of man.
+It was a bizarre shop but at the same time unique.
+It is clear the store has been treated like a landmark for the Route, and all owners have maintained it for the sake of tourism.